psssk-lab/ais-labs/README.md

 # Common Use Cases:

-**Scenario**

-**Conversational IT Operations:** An agent interacts with IT operators via chat to diagnose and resolve incidents automatically
+## **Conversational IT Operations:** An agent interacts with IT operators via chat to diagnose and resolve incidents automatically
-**Automated Troubleshooting:** Detects system alerts, runs diagnostic workflows, and applies fixes without manual intervention
+## **Automated Troubleshooting:** Detects system alerts, runs diagnostic workflows, and applies fixes without manual intervention
-**Incident Management:** Creates, updates, and closes ServiceNow or ITSM tickets based on user prompts and system events **Knowledge Base Querying:** Answers employee queries by fetching data from enterprise knowledge bases and documentation **Multi-Agent Orchestration:** Coordinates multiple agents for complex workflows like provisioning resources and compliance checks
+## **Incident Management:** Creates, updates, and closes ServiceNow or ITSM tickets based on user prompts and system events
+## **Knowledge Base Querying:** Answers employee queries by fetching data from enterprise knowledge bases and documentation
+## **Multi-Agent Orchestration:** Coordinates multiple agents for complex workflows like provisioning resources and compliance checks
-**Intelligent Document Triaging:** An agent can read, understand, and categorize incoming legal documents, extracting key information and routing them to the correct team for review
+## **Intelligent Document Triaging:** An agent can read, understand, and categorize incoming legal documents, extracting key information and routing them to the correct team for review

 # Conclusion:
 The Azure Logic Apps Agent Loop functionality represents a significant leap forward in intelligent automation, moving beyond simple trigger-action sequences to goal-oriented, AI-driven workflows.
 By integrating large language models with the robust capabilities of Azure Logic Apps' extensive connector ecosystem, organizations can now automate complex, autonomous, and conversational processes with enterprise-grade security and scalability, ultimately unlocking new levels of efficiency and operational intelligence.

 # Learning Resources:

 **Official Docs & GitHub Repo:** https://azure.github.io/logicapps-labs/docs/category/build-agentic-workflows-with-azure-logic-apps/
 https://azure.github.io/logicapps-labs/docs/category/agent-in-a-day-workshop/